-But it's the least visited spot.
-I'm not sure why.
-I loved the ancient atmospheric castle.
-It's an easy 10 minute walk from Pena Palace.
+The Moorish Castle is an easy 10 minute walk from Pena Palace.
 Once you arrive, it’s a bit of a steep hike (maybe 15 minutes) to get to the top of the ramparts.
-But it’s so worth it and, unlike Pena, there was no wait.
+But it’s so worth it and, unlike Pena Palace, there was no wait.

 You’ll have stunning 360 panoramic views over Sintra and of the Pena Palace.
 Just a word of caution.
 The castle walls have almost no railings and the stone path is uneven.
 I got bumped by a careless tourist and thought I might fall over the edge.